 SOMA Treasury holdings are reported on a weekly basis in the H.4.1 statistical release.
-Over any period, changes in the H.4.1 line item "U.S. Treasury securities" reflect the net effect of rollovers, purchases, and sales of Treasury securities, as well as movements in inflation compensation.
+Over any period, changes in the H.4.1 line item "U.S. Treasury securities" reflect the net effect of Treasury securities not rolled over at maturity, movements in inflation compensation, and purchases or sales of Treasury securities associated with small value operational readiness exercises.

 Where can I find more information on rollovers and SOMA’s Treasury holdings?

 The latest data on the SOMA’s holdings can be found on the New York Fed’s website.
 The amount that was awarded to the SOMA at auction is reported in the Auction Results released by the Treasury Department upon the conclusion of each auction.